jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Brigandine.** An armored coat with small rigid plates sewn between layers of cloth.
 Grants more protection than other light armors, but is heavier and a bit more restrictive as a trade-off.
 Also known as a **coat of plates** or **jack of plates**

 **Heavy Shield.** A very large and heavy shield, sometimes as tall as 5', most often made of metal with a groove in the middle to help it stand upright when placed on the ground.
-Used on battlefields as a mobile piece of cover for soldiers and especially archers.
+A heavy shield can be set on the ground as an action and used as cover until picked up again with another action.
+Most often used on battlefields as a mobile piece of cover for soldiers and especially archers.
 Anyone with the heavy armor proficiency can also use heavy shields.
 Also known as a **pavise**, **mantlet**, **body**, or **tower** shield.

 **Light Shield.** A small round shield usually made of wood or leather and possibly with metal rivets for reinforcement.
 Anyone with the light armor proficiency can use a light shield.
 Sometimes known as a **targe**, **target**, **round shield**, or **buckler**.